The morphology and interface structure of titanium on graphene

 Here, we examine the interaction between Ti and Gr systematically, as a function of Gr layer thickness, substrate, and temperature.
-This allows us to elucidate the influence of these different factors on the Ti-Gr interaction and the resulting Ti morphology and Ti-Gr interface structure.
-We organize our results as follows: (1) We describe the dependence of Ti island morphology and nucleation characteristics on Gr thickness, through a combination of TEM and \textit{ab initio} density functional theory (DFT) calculations; (2) We determine the effect of deposition temperature on the Ti morphology; (3) We consider substrate effects by comparing results for suspended Gr and SiN-supported Gr; (4) We investigate defect formation during Ti deposition by Raman spectroscopy.
-(5) We summarize the effects of Gr thickness, temperature, substrate on Ti morphology and defect formation.
+This allows us to clarify the influence of these different factors on the Ti-Gr interaction and the resulting Ti morphology and Ti-Gr interface structure.
+We find that monolayer Gr behaves dramatically different compared to thicker Gr in two key respects: the Ti morphology and a large defect density that is present in the Gr after Ti deposition.
+We identify surface roughness--which in turn is affected by the choice of substrate and Gr thickness--as an important factor controlling the Ti morphology and defect formation in Gr.
+We present these results as follows: (1) We describe the dependence of Ti island morphology and nucleation characteristics on Gr thickness, through a combination of TEM and \textit{ab initio} density functional theory (DFT) calculations; (2) We determine the effect of deposition temperature on Ti morphology; (3) We consider substrate effects by comparing results for suspended Gr and SiN-supported Gr; (4) We investigate defect formation during Ti deposition by Raman spectroscopy; (5) We summarize the effects of Gr thickness, temperature and substrate on Ti morphology and defect formation and discuss strategies aimed at forming Ti-Gr interfaces with minimized defect density and large expitaxial Ti grains.